simospsaraftis/informatics-and-computer-engineering-thesis/segmentation/data/masks/README.md

-Add the corresponding masks in this folder
+Add the corresponding masks here.